Social Media: Friend or Foe to Teen Mental Health?

 The Double-Edged Sword of Connectivity

-Social media platforms excel at connecting people across the globe.
+The platforms excel at connecting people across the globe.
 For teenagers, this connectivity means instant access to friends, influencers, and communities sharing similar interests.
 It provides a space for self-discovery, expression, and creativity, allowing teens to explore their identities and find like-minded individuals.

 However, this constant connectivity comes with a price.
 The pressure to present a curated, flawless version of oneself online can lead to feelings of inadequacy and self-doubt.
 Teens may find themselves trapped in a cycle of comparison, measuring their lives against the highlight reels of others.
 This phenomenon, often termed "social media envy," can contribute to anxiety, depression, and diminished self-esteem.